ferdinand-popp/telomerehunter2/README.md

 This will perform barcode-aware telomere analysis and output per-cell results in a summary file.
 The minimum reads per barcode threshold can be set with `--min-reads-per-barcode`.
 To rerun postprocessing with adjusted `--min-reads-per-barcode` threshold run command again with `--noFiltering` to skip the expensive filtering step from all reads to telomeric reads.
+If the reads have a different barcode tag than `CB`, use `--barcodeTag` to set the correct one.
-More information on correcting chromatin state for scATAC follows in publication.
+More information on correcting chromatin state for scATAC follows in (Engel et al., 2024).

 See `tests/test_telomerehunter2_sc.py` for example usage and validation.